zparnold/matlab/MQP/readme.txt

 2. Files to Deploy and Package

--mycomponent.jar
+-featureCalculator.jar
 -MCRInstaller.exe
    - if end users are unable to download the MATLAB runtime using the above
      link, include it when building your component by clicking the "Runtime downloaded from web" link in the Deployment Tool -Javadoc
-   - javadoc for mycomponent is in the doc directory.
+   - javadoc for featureCalculator is in the doc directory.
 While
      distributing the javadoc, this entire directory should be distributed.
 -This readme file